-- Field work begins July 3 and will be completed in fall 2017.
+- Field work begins July 3 and will be completed by the end of January 2018.

 - There will be full bridge closures on several nights and weekends.

 - One center traffic lane will remain open in each direction for most of this time.
 The outside westbound lane is currently closed.

 - Streetcars and buses will be able to use the bridge most of the time.

 - At times, only one of two spans of the drawbridge will be able to open.

 - Some construction noise may occur at night.

 The Broadway is a rare type of bridge- a Rall-wheel double-leaf drawbridge.
 It uses four large steel wheels to roll back and engage larger weights that lift its two center spans.
 Each cast wheel weighs more than 56,000 pounds.
 The new wheels made of solid steel will each weigh 82,000 pounds.
 It’s a complicated design, but it opens faster and uses less energy than other bridges of its era.
 It also allows ships of any height to pass.